devilarmy7656/devilarmy7656/README.md

 🥅 2024 Goals:Pro Hacker

-⚡ Fun fact: Kali & Kali Linux are not same, but both belives in Offencive Security.
+⚡ Fun fact: Devil & Kali Linux are not same, but both belives in Offencive Security.